You know about the benefits of having a gratitude journal.

-26. What are the basic needs that keeps you alive?
-(Water, sunlight and air.)
+26. What are the basic needs that keep you alive?
+(Water, sunlight, and air.)

 27. Are there anything in nature that keeps you in awe or you find beautiful?
-(For example, rain, bird chirping, butterflies.)
+(For example, rain, birds chirping, butterflies.)

 28. How about the time and freedom to do what you love and be yourself?